Estimated reading time: 5 minutes

 The seat belt was designed to grab onto or engage the hip bones and secure an occupant in the seat.
 For the expecting mother prior to the end of her first trimester, this isn’t a big deal.
 During that time, baby is still pretty well protected down inside your pelvic structure.

 But toward the start of the second trimester, baby moves up above and in front of your hip bones.
-When you’re driving or riding while in your second and third trimesters, the “lap” part of the seat belt is held out in front of your hip bones.
+When you’re driving or riding during your second and third trimesters, the “lap” part of the seat belt is held out in front of your hip bones.

-If suddenly engaged — like in a car crash or sudden stop — the belt will compress with extreme speed and force right through the tummy area into the pregnancy, potentially compressing the baby in the narrow space between the seat belt and the spine.
+If suddenly engaged — like in a car crash or sudden stop — the belt will compress with extreme speed and force right through the tummy area into the pregnancy.
+This can potentially compressing the baby in the narrow space between the seat belt and the spine.

-The seat belt was originally designed for the most common driver at the time, a mid-size male.
-Over the years, little improvement has been made to the design.
+Engineers designed the seat belt for the most common driver at the time, a mid-size male.
+Over the years, car engineers made little improvement to the design.
 With all the testing required for seat belt, cars, car seats; there are no required tests or standards for the seat belt specifically for how it affects pregnant women.

 This video explains pregnancy and seat belt danger

-The moment a car detects a crash, the seat belt has pretensioners located on both sides of the occupant.
-They fire and the seat belt braces the occupant into the seat.
+The seat belt has pretensioners located on both sides of the occupant.
+The moment a car detects a crash, they fire and the seat belt braces the occupant into the seat.
+This is important.
+An occupant who is not restrained and gets thrown from the vehicle will suffer much more detrimental Injuries.

 According to research, car crashes are the most common reason for pregnant women being hospitalized.
-For the fetus car crashes are the most common cause of fatal injury.
+For the fetus, car crashes are the most common cause of fatal injury.
+The studies offer varying predictions of how many pregnancies are lost every year, from a few hundred to 5,000.
+We typically use an average of 3,000 taken from numbers in all the studies.

 “This is obviously something that is important for us to study closer,” Milson said.

 The challenge with the recommended way of wearing the seat belt is studies show it is common for the belt to lift during a crash, coming out of position.
-And, even when worn as recommended, on some pregnancies, the belt still crosses in front of the baby.
+Or the crash energy forces the woman to submarine under the seat belt.
+This again puts the lap portion out of position.
+And, even when worn as “recommended”, on some pregnancies, the belt still crosses in front of the baby because the pregnancy is so low there is no way to get “under” it.

 By Amie Durocher, Creative Director at Safe Ride 4 Kids and certified CPS Tech since 2004